Who do I contact for more information?

 Is there a strict deadline for completing the training?

 To receive ‘credit’ for a Learning Event, all requirements must be completed within 4 weeks (or 6 weeks for advanced learning events).
-If an individual has not completed a Learning Event that is needed for certification, the individual must wait for the next scheduled offering and then register, pay, and fully participate.
-For an example, please see Section 3.2 of the Learner’s Guide.
+If an individual has not completed a learning event within this time, the individual must wait for the next scheduled offering and then register, pay, and fully participate.

 Will earning a certificate be a lot of work?

 Do the learning events transfer as credits towards institutions throughout Canada?

 Not at the moment.
 However, they have been designed based on competencies which align with current trends in education.